 The Misings have also adopted an agriculture pattern suitable for floods.
 In the earlier times, the Misings focused extensively on ‘Lai aam’ (Aam = rice) cultivation, which needed very little water and could be harvested before the floods came.
 With time, the Misings, especially those who moved to areas where the intensity of floods was lower, also picked up ‘Aamdang Arig’ (wet paddy cultivation).
 This cycle enabled them to optimally use their cattle for ploughing and also maintain a regular supply of grains.
 This also marked the beginning of the phase where the young of the Mising community started migrating to the nearby areas to work as ‘agricultural labourer’, especially during flood seasons.

-Notwithstanding the recent trends, the Mising community’s lifestyle and adaptation methods could provide important insights in flood preparedness and resilience, which we could only help could be useful in developing a community-based approach to flood management in Assam.
+Notwithstanding the recent trends, the Mising community’s lifestyle and adaptation methods could provide important insights in flood preparedness and resilience, which we could be useful in developing a community-based approach to flood management in Assam.

 (Manoranjan Pegu is a trade union activist based in Delhi and can be contacted at firstname.lastname@example.org.
 Views expressed are personal)